 - Plan Your Trip

 Fall in Love with Galveston this Autumn

 There are some perks to living on an island.
 You can take a walk on the beach whenever you like.
 You can enjoy the cool breezes that only an island offers.
 And, in the fall, you can still enjoy great weather, especially in Galveston.

 pictured: Pier 21

-As you can probably guess, fall is typically a little cooler and as compared to summer and the crowds are smaller.
-The average high temperature in October and November are generally in the 60s and 70s.
+As you can probably guess, fall is typically a little cooler compared to summer and the crowds are smaller.
+The average high temperature in October/ November is generally in the 60s and 70s.
 Believe it or not, you may need a sweater or light jacket when visiting.
 Remember the Gulf breeze?
 Plus, summer is always the busiest time of year on our island, so the fall offers a chance to explore with smaller crowds and shorter lines at area attractions and popular restaurants.

 Downtown restaurants that come to mind include Taquilo’s Tex-Mex Cantina, Little Daddy’s Gumbo Bar, Shark Shack Beach Bar & Grill, Hearsay on The Strand, Riondo’s Ristorante, Yaga’s Café, and Stuttgarden Tavern on The Strand.

 At Pier 21, you’ll find Willie G’s and Fisherman’s Wharf and look for the new Katie’s Seafood House at Pier 19.
 And, of course, there are many other options along the beachfront and in the East End Historic District including The Sunflower Bakery and Cafe and Mosquito Cafe.

 Insider Tip: The Porch Cafe in Beach Town is a beautiful spot to dine outside.